iter-tools/iter-tools/README.md

 ```

 ##Drop While
 It starts returning values when the function is false.
-Then it keep going until the iterator is exausted.
+Then it keeps going until the iterator is exausted.
 ```js
 const dropWhile = require('iter-tools/lib/drop-while');
 dropWhile(isEven, range(4)); // 1, 2, 3
 ```

 ##Slice
-It returns a slice of an iterable.
+It returns an iterator that returns a slice of an iterable.
 ```js
 const slice = require('iter-tools/lib/slice');
 slice(3, range(10)); // 0, 1, 2